tommurphy73/API/README.md

 ### 2.2 Using a Token

-Each Token generated is valid for 1 hour from the time of creation.
+Each Token generated is valid for 30 minutes from the time of creation.
 The expiration time of the token is specified in the Token object returned with a successful GetToken call.

 When calling a method or service that requires authentication, you must include a valid token, and your username in the X-Authorization header of the request.